 - Food, nutrition and other essential supplies for those facing starvation because they have no work and no income due to lockdowns.

 Many of the elderly, those with disabilities suffer further from malnutrition.
 MannaMix is a nutritional supplement made from 20 varieties of pulses and dry fruits which are sauteed individually, mixed together, ground, packaged and distributed to help boost the immunity of these vulnerable people.
-The product is produced by people affected by HIV and is an income generating activity.
+The product is produced by marginalised women and is an income generating activity.

 What you can do